tony-lang/tree-sitter-tony/README.md

     $ yarn prettier

-You can find all commands the CI workflow runs in `.github/workflows/ci.yml`.
+You can find all commands run by the CI workflow in `.github/workflows/ci.yml`.

 ## Contributing